LukasRier/Rier2022_OPM_connectome_test-retest/README.md

 |------|--> fieldtrip-20199212
 |------|--> gifti-1.8
 |------...

 Run_VEs_AEC.m will generate all necessary outputs to produce results presented in "Test-Retest Reliability of the Human Connectome: An OPM-MEG study".
 Figure_Spectral_Power.m, Figure_individual_connectomes.m, Figure_Conn_fingerprinting.m,Figure_average_connectivity.m reproduce all figure elements
+Edit the scripts above to include the path to your project directory in ```project_dir``` before running the analyses.